icasr/I3/roadmap.md

 **Notes:**

 * Abstrackr accepts an abbreviated CSV file (`title, abstract`) and returns the same data back with a score field added.
 It will be the job of the IIE process to link this partial data back to the original record
+* The deduping library would output two files - a deduplicated library and a second (optional) output of the found duplicates

 **Example CLI usage**: